spsforks/QB64-Wiki/SELECT-CASE.md

 > *Explanation:* The first case where a value is true is shown, the remainder are skipped.
 Try changing the value of *a*.

-*Example 3:* Same as Example 2 but, SELECT EVERYCASE will execute every CASE statement that is true.
+Same as Example 2 but, SELECT EVERYCASE will execute every CASE statement that is true.

 ```vb